Media Reels—Our Spotlight On The World Film Community

 It has been said that creativity has two parts: thinking, then producing.
 Although true in its most basic form, this notion is shy of one critical element.
 Many individuals from a variety of fields think, then produce on a daily basis, yet the outcome of their actions are not necessarily creative in nature.
 For example, the assembly line worker thinks about his action prior to producing his intended result,is this to say then, that said worker is creative in his or her endeavor?
 No. Creativity requires mastery of a particular skillset—usually, but not always, artistic in nature.
 Of those learned individuals, the most creative are those who choose to attain the highest level of expertise through sheer diligence and commitment to their vision of success.
 The list of these particular folk is long, but the most recent inductee could very well be independent British filmmaker, Gary Dawes.

-Gary’s foray into film began in the camera dept at Sammy’s, after serving a 3 year apprenticeship which included a year in the Soho branch working with still cameras Gary aged 20 years then embarked on a freelance career as an assistant cameraman and counts himself extremely lucky to have traveled to locations around the world working at the cutting edge alongside some of the most creative filmmakers in the industry.
-Over the course of his freelance career, Gary would lend his expertise to a vast and diverse array of documentaries, commercials, music videos and features gathering a wealth of knowledge which would later be used to develop his first creative short.
+Gary’s foray into film began in the camera dept at Sammy’s, after serving a 3 year apprenticeship which included a year in the Soho branch working with still cameras.
+Gary aged 20 years then embarked on a freelance career as an assistant cameraman and counts himself extremely lucky to have spent many years of his life traveling to numerous locations around the world working alongside some of the most creative filmmakers in the industry.
+Over the course of his freelance career, Gary would lend his expertise to a vast and diverse array of TV commercials, music videos, documentaries and features, gathering a wealth of knowledge which would later be used to develop his first creative short.

 Gary admits to toying with the idea of writing and directing his first short for quite some time and puts this down to his need to know the filmmaking process inside and out.
 While honing his skills, Gary was constantly conceiving new story ideas—ideas which would sooner or later result in a unique film shot utilizing all his professional talents, and then some.
 To Gary Dawes, filmmaking is more than just artistic expression, it is a labour of love.
 The opportunity to create his first short film would also expose the aspiring artist and consummate professional to other aspects of the industry such as writing, editing and sound.